PLEASE READ THE FOLLOWING INFORMATION CAREFULLY

 Installing T-Post Line Posts:

 Layout all your posts and mark each one for the depth to drive the post and the location of each insulator.
-Using the first strand of Braid® as a sight line, use a post pounder to set your T-Posts, (IMPORTANT: be sure your T-Posts are correctly oriented.
-The flat side of the T-Post should be on the inside of the paddock so the Braid will be on the inside of the paddock when attached to the insulators.)
+Using the first strand of braid as a sight line, use a post pounder to set your T-Posts, (IMPORTANT: be sure your T-Posts are correctly oriented.
+The flat side of the T-Post should be on the inside of the paddock so the braid will be on the inside of the paddock when attached to the insulators.)
 Then attach your T-Posts insulators.

-Note: A T-Post Cap provides an insulator for the top strand and also reduces the hazard of a horse being speared by a T-Post.
+Note: A T-Post Cap provides an insulator for the top strand and reduces the hazard of a horse being speared by a T-Post.

 How to unspool ElectroBraid

-DO NOT take Braid off one end of the spool.
-The Braid will kink and could be damaged.
-The correct method is to unroll the Braid and it will not kink.
+DO NOT take braid off one end of the spool.
+The braid will kink and could be damaged.
+The correct method is to unroll the braid and it will not kink.
 (See diagram)

 Dip Post